Help share these Zero Suicide Initiative videos

 zero suicide video

-LifeWorks NW has worked for several years now with Washington County and other mental health supporters on the Zero Suicide Initiative.
+LifeWorks NW has worked for several years with Washington County and other mental health supporters on the Zero Suicide Initiative.
 It has included creating language for all clinicians to use each time they meet with clients, materials to share with families to help stop suicides before they happen, and much more.
-Now, the county and others have banded together to make great videos to share in social media and elsewhere.
+Now, the county and others have banded together to make videos to share on social media and elsewhere.
 Learn more from Diane Benavides Wille, a member of our Zero Suicide Team.

 From Diane

 I am excited to announce that videos for suicide awareness are available in ads and social media.
-The first round of videos ask: “How would you check in with a friend who may be in trouble?”
+The first round of videos asks: “How would you check in with a friend who may be in trouble?”

-There are 15 30-second ad videos on the web beginning May 11, and running four-weeks in Washington County.
-They are airing on entertainment networks such as Pluto TV, Roku TV, Samsung TV, Tubi TV, FOX, Xumo and Univision, and on digital device platforms like Amazon Fire, Android, Xbox and PlayStation.
-The videos are also available online on Youtube and Youtube TV ads.
-You can view the full playlist of ad videos here (11 English, 4 Spanish).
+There are fifteen 30-second videos on the web that will also airon entertainment networks such as Pluto TV, Roku TV, Samsung TV, Tubi TV, FOX, Xumo and Univision, and on digital device platforms like Amazon Fire, Android, Xbox and PlayStation.
+A full list of videos is available on YouTube (11 English, 4 Spanish).

 Later this year, there will be more videos asking, “What would you say to a friend who may be thinking about suicide?”
 Washington County anticipates that they’ll come out in time for Suicide Prevention Awareness Month in September.